Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

+**Update April 19th 2017** New kernel patch based on 4.11 will be up soon, will hopefully fix some of the issues people are having.
+Stay tuned.

 **Update  April 13th 2017: SOUND NOW WORKS!** I compiled a script that bundles all the improvements along with sound now.

 To install it, clone the repository, cd into it then run: